-If a respondent does break off the interview part way through (this happens very rarely), you may code it as a productive partial (outcome codes 211-213 depending on the status of the self-completion) if you have got as far as the intro after the question called 'SocTrust' (at the end of the section on views about the Scottish Government).
+If a respondent does break off the interview part way through (this happens very rarely), you may code it as a productive partial (outcome code 210) if you have got as far as 'LevFee2a/LevFee2b' - halfway through the questions on devolution and independence.
 If possible try and see if the respondent would like to finish the interview at another time, perhaps on a different day.

-Otherwise, code as an unproductive partial (code 440) and record full details of the circumstances in the CAPI admin block.
+If you have not reached this point in the interview code as an unproductive partial (code 440) and record full details of the circumstances in the CAPI admin block.